 In cases where joint conferences are clearly neither possible nor desirable by all parties involved, alternate arrangements may be discussed with the principal, subject to approval of both parents, and further reviewed by St. Mary Catholic School legal council.
-Every effort will be made to keep communications open with both parents while at the same time avoiding duplications of services and excessive demands on the teacher's time.
+Every effort will be made to keep communications open with both parents while at the same time avoiding duplication of services and excessive demands on the teacher's time.

-Visitation should generally begin at the home of one of the parents and not at school.
-It is hoped that visitation arrangements would reflect the sensitivity of both parents to the consistency and routines that foster security in a child and allow for school responsibilities and homework to be taken care of during the school week.
+Visitation should begin at the home of one of the parents, not at school.
+It is hoped that visitation arrangements would reflect the sensitivity of both parents, and to the consistency of routines that foster security in a child, including completion of homework.